 2. Our own Christmas eve – we always had a protocol of a party on Christmas eve with a few presents and lots of games followed by our traditional Christmas day.
 Even though once our children began getting married, I gave Christmas eve and Christmas day to my children-in-laws’ families (see future post!), everybody still wanted a Christmas eve and Christmas day at home.
 Thus, our own Christmas eve – filled with games, fun exchanges, appetizers, stories, songs, and staying up half of the night – continued on but just on a different day other than Christmas eve.
 It is not uncommon at all for us to have our “Christmas eve” on December 27, 28, or 29.
 It doesn’t matter to any of us, just so we have a Christmas eve.

 3. Our own Christmas day – even when our kids were little, we did the grandparent thing whenever that was held, but had our own Christmas day – regardless of whether that was on the 25th.
 What I mean by that is that if we had a lot to do on the 25th with extended family, we made the 26th or the 27th our Christmas day.
 This was something that the older kids wanted to continue, and we do so today.
 So we have our Christmas eve whenever we can find an open evening and has the next day free – and the next day is our Christmas day.
 The Christmas story, exchanging gifts, playing games, taking naps, and having a Christmas dinner are all still the things that we do on our very own “Christmas day” with all seven of our children and any spouses (and now a grandbaby!).

 P.S.
-Watch for December 9th’s podcast episode,”Christmas With College and Adult Children,” in which I give all of the upcoming posts orally with a succinct handout for you! 🙂
+Listen to the podcast episode,”Christmas With College and Adult Children,” in which I give all of the upcoming posts orally with a succinct handout for you! 🙂

 ...and download my Kid's Faves list plus get access to my language arts freebies!